tc39/notes/es8/2017-11/nov-29.md

 MS: So my feeling here is we can incrementally make it worse to make it better later on.

-KMR: I'd like to avoid entering to a place where things don't interact well together.
+KM: I'd like to avoid entering to a place where things don't interact well together.

 DE: So the third method is `{classname}.#{field}` to get an element.
 Allow public static, fields with `this` but private static only be accessed via the class name.